-Camila Uzcategui is a PhD student studying materials science and engineering at University of Colorado Boulder.
+Camila Uzcategui is a Postdoctoral Research Associate at the University of Colorado Boulder.
 Her work focuses on 3D printing biomaterials for tissue engineering.
-Specifically, she works on understanding and developing new materials for 3D printing to mimic the native environment of bone and cartilage tissue.
+Specifically, she works on understanding and developing new materials for 3D printing to mimic the native environment of various tissues.
 Camila uses a custom-built 3D printer to fabricate scaffolds that can be infilled with stem cells for tissue engineering and regeneration.
-She received a BS in Physics from Florida International University and an MS in Materials Science and Engineering from University of Colorado Boulder.
-Her latest paper on additive manufacturing, “Understanding and Improving Mechanical Properties in 3D printed Parts Using a Dual‐Cure Acrylate‐Based Resin for Stereolithography,” is published online in Advanced Engineering Materials.
-She has presented her work at SPIE Photonics West, SFB and ORS.
-Camila is passionate about increasing diversity in STEM through mentorship and outreach.
+She received a BS in Physics from Florida International University and a PhD in Materials Science and Engineering from University of Colorado Boulder.
+Her latest paper on additive manufacturing, “Microscale Photopatterning of Through-Thickness Modulus in a Monolithic and Functionally Graded 3D-Printed Part,” is published online in Small Science.
+She has presented her work at Rapid + TCT, SFB and ORS.
+Camila is passionate about improving healthcare through 3D printing and increasing diversity in STEM through mentorship and outreach.